One Hotel or Two in London? The One Change Decision Guide

 How much time do I lose switching hotels?

-About 20-30 minutes for the journey, plus check-out and check-in.
-Most travellers fold it into a sightseeing day and barely notice the time.
+Usually about 20 to 30 minutes for the journey, plus check-out and check-in.
+Most travellers fold it into a sightseeing window and do not feel like they lost half a day.

 What if I have luggage?

-Store it at your first hotel, explore for a few hours, then collect it and head to the next place.
-Nearly all London hotels offer free luggage storage on check-out day.
+Store it at your first hotel, spend a few hours out, then collect it and head to the next place.
+Most London hotels will store luggage around check-out day.

 Does this work with flight times?

 Yes.
-If you are landing late or leaving early, you can stay near Heathrow or Paddington for the airport-facing nights, then move somewhere more central.
-The Elizabeth line makes it a one-train hop.
+If you are landing late or leaving early, you can use an airport-facing night near Heathrow or Paddington, then move once to somewhere more central.
+The Elizabeth line makes that kind of one-train hop much easier.

 Can I actually save money this way?